Arihant25/gradR/README.md

 This is a web app to calculate grades for courses taken at IIIT Hyderabad.

-## Features
-- Calculate the final percentage for any of your courses.
-- Calculate your CGPA/SGPA based on a rough estimate of your grades.

 ## Technologies Used
 - HTML
 - Tailwind CSS